 What better way to relax than by getting a massage?
 This spring break, treat your body to some much needed TLC.
 Massages provide a plethora of health benefits, including alleviating back pain, soothing anxiety and depression, improving sleep, boosting your immune system, and even helping with headaches.
 During your break from the "real world" provide your body with the attention its been craving.

 Happy spring break!
 You deserve this time to relax, and enjoy fun activities with friends and family.
 If you're concerned your back pain may hold you back during your vacation, contact ChiroCare to help pinpoint the cause of the problem and eliminate it.
-With eight convenient locations around South Florida, the folks at ChiroCare want you to enjoy a painless and safe spring break!
+With eleven convenient locations around South Florida, the folks at ChiroCare want you to enjoy a painless and safe spring break!